 Choosing Optional CCDs & Optional CCD Policy The observer may specify that a given CCD must be on for an observation by entering "Y" for that CCD at the appropriate place in the CPS form.
-If there are CCDs that the observer does not require for their science, they should enter "N." If there are CCDs that the observer would prefer to have turned on should thermal conditions allow it, the rank-ordered designations "Off1," "Off2," up to "Off5" should be used.
-The CCD designated as "Off1" would be the first one to be turned off, and the CCD designated as "Off5" would be the last that would be turned off.
+If there are CCDs that the observer does not require for their science, they should enter "N." If there are CCDs that the observer would prefer to have turned on should thermal conditions allow it, the rank-ordered designations "OFF1," "OFF2," up to "OFF5" should be used.
+The CCD designated as "OFF1" would be the first one to be turned off, and the CCD designated as "OFF5" would be the last that would be turned off.

-Even if the science requires 5 or 6 CCDs, the observer must set the designation for the four most useful as "Y" and the least useful CCD(s) to optional status "Off1" ("Off2").
+Even if the science requires 5 or 6 CCDs, the observer must set the designation for the four most useful as "Y" and the least useful CCD(s) to optional status "OFF1" ("OFF2").
 In these instances, the proposer should include a comment in the CPS form that 5 or 6 CCDs are required for the science.
-If the proposal is accepted, the observer may work with their Chandra Uplink Support Scientist to change "Off1" ("Off2") to "Y." The CXC will make its best effort to try to schedule the observation under the appropriate thermal conditions.
-The observer should discuss the configuration with Uplink Support and, if there are difficulties in assessing which CCDs should be optional, please contact the CXC HelpDesk (https://cxc.harvard.edu/helpdesk/) Should it be possible to accommodate the observer's request for 5 or 6 CCDs, the observation will most likely take place at solar pitch angles less than 130°.
+If the proposal is accepted, the observer may work with their Chandra Uplink Support Scientist to change "OFF1" ("OFF2") to "Y." The CXC will make its best effort to try to schedule the observation under the appropriate thermal conditions.
+The observer should discuss the configuration with Uplink Support and, if there are difficulties in assessing which CCDs should be optional, please contact the CXC HelpDesk (https://cxc.harvard.edu/helpdesk/).
+Should it be possible to accommodate the observer's request for 5 or 6 CCDs, the observation will most likely take place at solar pitch angles less than $130^{\circ}$ .

-Some Recommended Chip Sets Observers should specify the chip set that is best for their primary science.
-The following suggestions have proven to be popular, and would facilitate a more useful and homogeneous archive.
-Given the current thermal performance of the spacecraft, it is possible that an optional CCD would be turned off.
+Recommended Chip Sets Observers should specify the chip set that is best for their primary science.
+The following suggestions have proven to be popular and would facilitate a more useful and homogeneous archive.
+Given the current thermal performance of the spacecraft, it is possible that any number of optional CCDs would be turned off.

-The rationale for the first ACIS-I imaging configuration (Figure 6.38) is that, in the unlikely event of major background flares, telemetry might saturate more rapidly if S3 were on.
+Some Recommended Chip Sets: ACIS-I Aimpoint (Imaging) The rationale for the first ACIS-I imaging configuration (Figure 6.39) is that, in the unlikely event of major background flares, telemetry might saturate more rapidly if S3 were on.
 In addition, since S2 is further from the ACIS-I aimpoint on I3, data on S2 may provide nearby local (FI) background if the target contains diffuse emission which does not extend as far as S2.

-For the second ACIS-I imaging configuration (Figure 6.39), the rationale is that S3 is generally more sensitive and closer to the ACIS-I aimpoint, and so more sensitive to serendipitous source detection.
+For the second ACIS-I imaging configuration (Figure 6.40), the rationale is that S3 is generally more sensitive and closer to the ACIS-I aimpoint, and so more sensitive to serendipitous source detection.

-The rationale for the third ACIS-I imaging configuration (Figure 6.40) is that it is desired to have both S2 and S3 on, but it is not required.
-The CCD specified "Off1" would be the first to be turned off.
-For deciding on chipsets for ACIS-S imaging, several factors come into play.
-In general, chips closest to the S3 aimpoint would be selected as required, while those farthest from the aimpoint (where the PSF is degraded) would be selected as optional.
+The rationale for the third ACIS-I imaging configuration (Figure 6.41) is that it is desired to have both S2 and S3 on, but it is not required.
+The CCD specified "OFF1" would be the first to be turned off.

+Some Recommended Chip Sets: ACIS-S Aimpoint (Imaging) For deciding on chipsets for ACIS-S imaging, several factors come into play.
+In general, chips closest to the

+S3 aimpoint would be selected as required, while those farthest from the aimpoint (where the PSF is degraded) would be selected as optional.